techwithtee/FashionRecommender/README.md

+# University of Essex: Individual Capstone Project
-# Fashion Classifier and Recommender
+# Fashion Classification & Recomendation System

-For my Unvieristy Final Year Individual Capstone Project I developed an AI system that classifies and recommends clothing items to users.
+Using the DeepFashion database, I developed a Fashion Classification & Recommendation System, which earned me a First-Class